rethiya/realplot/README.md

 Installation

-1. Laravel6 new project named as realestate installed using composer.
+1. Laravel6 new project named as realplot installed using composer.

 2. Enter your database credentials in your .env file